Spanish court to investigate Iberdrola CEO in alleged spying case - News Break

 Other prominent Spanish companies, including lender BBVA and energy firm Repsol, have been drawn into the inquiry revolving around Villarejo.

-Iberdrola shares were down 1.5% at 11:16 GMT versus a slightly negative Madrid blue-chip index (.IBEX).
+Iberdrola shares were down 1.5% at 11:16 GMT versus a slightly negative Madrid blue-chip index.